SmartLayer/SmartLayer/README.md

 ## Known Issues

-While the `math-friendly-xkb` layout aims to enhance the typing experience, there are a few known issues and areas for potential improvement:
+While the layout aims to enhance the typing experience, there are a few known issues and areas for potential improvement:

 - **Superscript Minus**: Currently, there is no superscript minus symbol, because muscular and feminine cardinal is where you would expect superscript minus.
 This is rarely an issue as superscripts are often used for elliptic curve math, which primarily involves addition.
 - **Trademark and Registered Symbols**: There are currently no mappings for the 'trademark' or 'registered' symbols.
 One potential solution is to use `alt+shift+'1'` for the trademark symbol and `alt+shift+'2'` for the registered symbol, as there are two ways to produce superscript brackets.